Herr, deine Augen sehen nach dem Glauben, BWV 102: Music

 The opening chorus is a mature work containing an intricate combination of instrumental and vocal parts and a variety of expressive devices depicting the words.
 The opening sinfonia is in two parts which are repeated separately and together throughout the movement.
 The words Herr, deine Augen are repeated three times.
 Bach used the music for the Kyrie of his Missa in G minor.

 Movements 3 and 5 are used in the Missa in F major.
 The bass voice in movement 4, marked arioso by Bach himself, is treated similarly to the vox Christi, the voice of Jesus in Bach's Passions and cantatas.
-The bass part has been recorded by singers who do not specialise in Baroque music, such as Dietrich Fischer-Dieskau with conductor Benjamin Britten at the Aldeburgh Festival.
+The bass part has been recorded by singers who did not specialise in Baroque music, such as Dietrich Fischer-Dieskau with conductor Benjamin Britten at the Aldeburgh Festival.
 The final chorale uses the tune of Vater unser im Himmelreich.